almazik/avrogen-bug-repro/README.md

 # avrogen-bug-repro
-Reproduction of the avrogen code generation bug
+Reproduction of the avrogen code generation bug.
+This code is not compilable due to issue in code generation

 Generated code is added to the repository under Test->Avro folder, you can regenerate this folder by running